data-to-insight/foi-csc-scrape-tool/docs/blackbox.md

 ---

-This summary provides a **high-level view** of what the process does and how it helps in managing FOI requests.
+This summary provides a **high-level view** of what the process does.
+Colleagues are welcome to review the code base within the associated open [git repo](https://github.com/data-to-insight/foi-csc-scrape-tool).